RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 They are displayed but there is little reason to ever change them once set.

 <ol start=60>
 	<li>Self Use Min SoC - Sets the battery minimum SoC.
-If changed it will return to default levels (set in Solax Contol) after a forced discharge or any operation that causes the mode to change.</li>
+If changed it will return to default levels (set in Solax Control) after a forced discharge or any operation that causes the mode to change.</li>
 	<li>Self Use Charge to SoC - Sets the charge to SoC.
 Same rules apply.</li>
 	<li>Battery Start Discharge Time - shoiuld always be set to 00:00.</li>
         <li>Battery Stop Discharge Time - should always be set to 23:59.</li>